smurthy55/bst270_reproducing_police_settlements/README.md

 GitHub]('https://github.com/fivethirtyeight/police-settlements/blob/main/README.md?plain=1').
 However, note that each file per city has some variation in defining closed_date, amount_awarded, calendar_year, and summary_allegations, among other variables.
-Thus for each city, the data was processed separately, further
+See the general descriptions copied from original GitHub below.

 | Variable | Definition |
 |---------------------------|---------------------------------------------|